WHERE IS CANOWINDRA?

 There are many ways that you may "GET INVOLVED" so follow this link to find out how.

 Just to watch the mass launch of a fleet of colorful balloons is the most spectacular visual and photographic experience ever.
 You can expect to see balloons of all shapes, sizes and colors including home builts, special shapes and sky charriots, from all over Australia and the world.
-Balloons will launch daily from 6.30am and 3.30pm mostly from the Canowindra sports ovals but may launch from farms around Canowindra to fly in when the winds change.
+Balloons will launch daily from 6.30am and 3.30pm mostly from Canowindra Showground and the Canowindra Sports Ovals but may launch from farms around Canowindra to fly in when the winds change.
 In this case it can be much fun to chase the balloons across the countryside.

 Another way to get more involved is to take a commercial balloon ride.
 Note the commercial balloons will not fly within the competition fleet but will be flying in close proximity to it.
-The public highlight of the week is the Balloon Glow where balloons light up their burners in the dark to music.
+The public highlight of the week is the Balloon Glow where balloons light up their burners in the dark to music followed by a "Forever Diamond" concert.
 The kids will sing and dance with purchasable glow wands just before the balloons start glowing.
-Fire baton dancers will also perform.
-Mid week there will be evening functions around the town in clubs and restaurants.
+Mid week (Wednesday) there will be a Campfire Dinner and Anzac Concert plus evening functions around the town in clubs and restaurants.
 Many caravan and motorhome owners make the Canowindra Balloon Challenge a stopover destination on their way travelling north.

 Within this web site you will find information to assist you in planning your attendance at our event whether you are a participant, volunteer or spectator.